 Dip Powder Nails vs. Gel Nails

 Aaron, while a lover of all things dip powder, doesn’t think that it’s any better or worse for your nails than gel.
 Gel nails and dip powder nails last roughly the same amount of time (some manicurists argue that dip powder manicures last longer, but it depends on the client).
 “The most important thing to remember when it comes to nail care is how you go about taking the product off,” she says.
-“If you peel gel polish or dip powder off your nails you are tearing epidermis (skin) from the nail plate.”
+You never want to pick or peel your dip powder off, since you'll rip away layers of keratin from the nail plate.
+"Instead, gently file the top coat of your nails with a classic nail file and then soak them in pure acetone (not nail polish remover) for 15 minutes," says nail technician and nail health expert Evelyn Lim.

 Removal aside, Aaron does point out that there’s a difference in application, as gel nails require a UV lamp.
 “My selling point to upgrade clients to dip from gel polish is that unlike with gel polish there will be no bending to the nails which cause cracks to gel polish and sometimes even breakage to the nails,” she shares.